 Compressing files and folders is really important especially if you want to gain or free more space or if you want to safely store or transfer your personal data.
-So, if you are trying to zip a folder on Windows 8, or Windows 8.1 but you can’t manage to complete this task, don’t hesitate and take a look over the guidelines from below.
+So, if you are trying to zip a folder on Windows 10, Windows 8, or Windows 8.1 but you can’t manage to complete this task, check out the guidelines from below.

-How to Zip a Folder on Windows 8, Windows 8.1 or Windows RT
+How to Zip a Folder on Windows 10, 8, 8.1 or Windows RT

 - Open File Explorer window on your device – you can do that by opening Charm bar from where you should access the Search box (within Search engine type File Explorer and then select the same).

 - Now just select the files or the folder you want to compress.

 - Right click on the same or just take a look over the options that are being already provided.

 - Click or tap on “share” and select “Zip”.